JennyjieyiZ/TeamActivities/Module03/README.md

 ### 👉🏽 Discussion
 That is a lot!
 Go ahead and discuss.
 How does this change your perspective on inheritance?

+This example show that both `Circle` and `Rectangle` can be treated as `Shape`, which is an advantage of using inheritance and polymorphism.
+However, the use of inheritance needs to be carefully considered so that extending the system (adding new shapes) does not destroy existing functionality.

 > [!TIP]
 > A major take away, when designing code your parameter should be the
 > the most "generic" (highest parent in the tree) type that you can use.